SlicingDice/slicingdice-dot-net/README.md

 }
 ```

-### Dictionary&lt;string, dynamic> ExistsEntity(ids, table = null)
+### Dictionary&lt;string, dynamic> ExistsEntity(ids, dimension = null)
-Verify which entities exist in a table (uses `default` table if not provided) given a list of entity IDs.
+Verify which entities exist in a dimension (uses `default` dimension if not provided) given a list of entity IDs.
 This method corresponds to a [POST request at /query/exists/entity](https://docs.slicingdice.com/docs/exists).

 #### Request example